CodepotatoLtd/cashcalc-sdk/.github/README.md

 https://docs.saloon.dev/the-basics/responses

+The most common method to retrieve data would be to use `$response->json();` which will return an array of the data.
+However there are some powerful DTOs already written which are even better for developer experience since there is type-definitions.

 ## Data Transfer Objects

 For each API route, you can also convert the response into a DTO.
 For example, for clients